torqueforge/careerbuilder-2014-march/README.md

 $ git checkout master
 ```

-Then pull the latest version from GitHub:
+Then pull the latest changes from GitHub:

 ```bash
 $ git pull